wordfence/wordfence-cli/docs/Installation.md

 ## Install the RPM package

 This method will work for Red Hat Enterprise Linux 9 and compatible distributions (AlmaLinux, Rocky Linux, etc) where you have root access to the system.
+You must have the CodeReady Linux Builder (CRB) repo enabled before installing.

+On RHEL, run:

+	subscription-manager repos --enable codeready-builder-for-rhel-9-$(arch)-rpms`

+On RHEL-compatible distributions, run:

+	dnf config-manager --set-enabled crb

+You should now be able to install the RPM package:

 	sudo dnf install ./wordfence-el9.rpm